anntvanntv/joseldesweb/README.md

 This is a project for the economic scientist and professor Jo Seldeslachts.
-The project is still a work in progress, for which I'm using HTML and CSS.
+The project is still a work in progress, for which I'm using HTML, CSS and JavaScript.
 You can see a draft here: https://anntvanntv.github.io/joseldesweb/policy.html#